Sunday, 28 December 2014

 Sperm Sports, Bogotá.

 Sperm Sports.
-Erm ...
+Um ...
 (From civico.com.)

 Picture the moment when the guys behind this thing look to Big Daddy USA for some financial assistance: “Any chance you could fire us a few million dollars for our novel Rape project?
 We’re just trying to improve the lot for our most neglected and vulnerable.”
-“Erm, your what project?”
+“Um, your what project?”
 Cue a bit of awkward explaining.

 Now, even allowing for what appears a rather odd liking for not very appropriate English words in certain contexts, à la the adjacent photos, surely those working with Rape don’t really want the name.
 Well, you’d hope so, once they’ve been told its English significance.